asherayub/Game-of-War-Scrimba/README.md

-# Game of War / Deck of Cards
+# Game of War / Deck of Cards in JavaScript
 ## Features
 - Get a new deck.
 - Keeps track of remaining cards.